rdponticelli/argencoin/README.md

-Attention: Argencoin source is still an exact clone of litecoin.
-Its features aren't yet even designed.
-Do not run it!!!!
+Caution: Argencoin source isn't still ready.
+Its features are just been designed.
+Discusion is open on #argencoin on freenode.

-Argencoin - a localized argentine version of litecoin, which is itself
+Argencoin - Argencoin started as a fork of litecoin, which is itself
             a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work scheme.
-Agencoin aims at implementing merged mining with litecoin.
+Agencoin aims at implementing merged mining with litecoin and at being a framework for testing ideas for possible radical changes on the core codebases of digital currencies.

-Argencoin features (still litcoin ones, open discussion):

- - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
-The rest is the same as bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty
+            One of such ideas is implementing some scheme for multiple proof of work.

 Development process
 ===================